Fall 2015 Enrollment

 - Earn a high school diploma

-- Take a significant number of dual enrollment college credits at Northern Michigan University, while in high school
+- Take a significant number of dual-enrollment college credits at Northern Michigan University while still in high school

-- Earn a technical certificate and a significant number of college credits toward an NMU associate degree at no cost to students or their families
+- Earn a technical certificate and a significant number of college credits toward an NMU associate degree at no cost to them or their families

 Common Intellectual Experiences